 Hi Gráinne!
 You've been working with neuromuscular diseases at Newcastle for over a decade and were appointed Director of WCMR last year.
 What drew you to the role?

 The work being done by the team here is truly amazing, and I felt a sense of responsibility to continue and grow on our wide-reaching accomplishments.
 This is so achievable given the incredible group of people I have been lucky to work with and continue to work with – all sharing the same sense of duty towards the patients and families we all serve.
 With regards to the role, it wasn't something I thought I'd do, but my decision really came out of that sense of responsibility to continue the cutting-edge research towards finding a cure that's already been done.
-Not just the legacy of my predecessor Sir Doug Turnbull, but everyone who is involved.
+Not just the legacy of my predecessor, Sir Doug Turnbull, but everyone who is involved.

 It also comes down to curiosity.
 As a scientist, it's your curiosity that drives you on, and I'm inspired by the curiosity of the next generation of life scientists.
 If there's a single legacy I'd like to leave behind, it's that I helped support the next generation of scientists in this field.
 Because if you support curiosity, science will keep developing and the world will be in a healthier position because of it.

-You took on the job in the middle of the Covid pandemic.
+You took on the job in the middle of the COVID pandemic.
 Did that present some challenges?

 The pandemic forced us all to work outside of our comfort zone.
 Like many people, including our nurse consultant Catherine Feeney and nurse specialist Alex Bright, I was redeployed back to the wards, where extra staff were needed.
 Being back on the front line was strange, as I hadn't done general medicine for a while and certainly never during a pandemic.
-We were provided with training and amazing colleague support, and it's surprising how quickly it all comes back to you .
-But then again mitochondrial medicine encompasses so much general medicine, it too prepared me.
+We were provided with training and amazing colleague support, and it's surprising how quickly it all comes back to you.
+But then again mitochondrial medicine encompasses so much general medicine, that too prepared me.
 It is so complex, you're always working with different symptoms, no one person's experience of it is the same.

 Recent years have seen an expansion in mitochondrial disease research.
 Do you think we'll find a cure?